pdxiv/LuaScott/Adventure Editor Manual.md

 ##Introduction

 ADVEDIT is an editing program for adventures.
-With it, most adventure data bases can be read in and viewed or modified.
+With it, most adventure databases can be read in and viewed or modified.
 Even a Scott Adams' ADVENTURE can be read in and solved.
 This manual is divided into chapters, each containing a different section of ADVENTURE and using the ADVEDIT program.
 A summary of the chapters and appendices is given below:

 * **Chapter 1** Overview of ADVEDIT and adventures in general.
 This chapter describes what ADVEDIT does and the basics of adventure.
-* **Chapter 2** Description of the ADVENTURE data base structure.
+* **Chapter 2** Description of the ADVENTURE database structure.
 This chapter will describe in detail what "the different conditions and commands of ADVENTURE are.
 This is the most important chapter to know before trying to write your own adventures.
 * **Chapter 3** ADVENTURE program instructions.
 This chapter describes how adventures must be entered so they will work properly with Scott Adams' ADVENTURE program or Bruce Hansen's ADV/CMD program.
 * **Chapter 4** Operating Instructions.
 This chapter contains the instructions for ADVEDIT.
 A suggested procedure is also given to assist you in entering an adventure.
 * **Chapter 5** Sample ADVENTURE.
 This chapter will describe a short adventure written to show how to use most of the commands and conditions.